LGouellec/streamiz/docs/stores.md

 ⚠️ <span style="color:red">**Some things you need to know**</span> ⚠️

-- Default state store behavior still in memory (change to rocksdb in 1.4.0 release)
+- From 1.4.0 release, the default state store is a RocksDb state store.
+(Before 1.4.0, the default state store was a in memory state store.)
 - RocksDb state store is available from 1.2.0 release.
 - By default, a state store is tracked by a changelog topic from 1.2.0 release.
 (If you don't need, you have to make it explicit).